 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Pizza Dough
+How to Make Sourdough Discard Pizza Dough

 The key to this recipe is having patience for the rise.
 There are just a few steps you'll need to follow to make this dough.
+Detailed directions are in the recipe card at the bottom of this post.

-Combine bread flour, sugar, yeast, and salt in the bowl of a stand mixer fitted with a dough hook.
+- Step 1: Combine bread flour, sugar, yeast, and salt in the bowl of a stand mixer fitted with a dough hook.
 Stir to combine.

-Add sourdough discard.
+- Step 2: Add sourdough discard.
 While the mixer is on low, pour in the water and olive oil.
 Mix until a shaggy dough forms and wraps around the dough hook.

-Transfer the dough to a large, oiled bowl and cover with plastic wrap.
+- Step 4: Transfer the dough to a large, oiled bowl and cover with plastic wrap.
 Let rise for one hour, until doubled in size.

-Divide the dough into two equal portions and shape each into a round.
+- Step 5: Divide the dough into two equal portions and shape each into a round.
 This will make two pizza crusts.

-Shape each half into a round, and slightly flatten.
+- Step 6: Shape each half into a round, and slightly flatten.
 Place on a baking sheet dusted with semolina flour.
 Cover lightly with plastic wrap and let sit for 10 minutes.

-Use your hands to press and flatten the dough to your desired shape and thickness.
+- Step 7: Use your hands to press and flatten the dough to your desired shape and thickness.
 You're now ready for your toppings!

 - Make sure to knead the dough long enough so you have a smooth, soft dough!